ankidroid/Anki-Android-Backend/README.md

    * Implements `android.database.sqlite`, redirecting SQL to the rust library
    * Exposes RPC calls to Rust via a clean Java interface (`net.ankiweb.rsdroid.RustBackend`)
 * Testing library to allow the above to be usable under Robolectric

+## Additional Information

+See `/docs` for more in-depth information.